ktor-doc-jp/ktor-doc-jp/quickstart/zfaq.md

 > You get this error if you try to use the locations feature without actually installing it.
 Check the locations feature:
 > <https://ktor.io/features/locations.html>

-## I get a 406 error with a client not sending an Accept header.
-With WRK I'm getting Non-2xx responses after adding JSON support
-{: #missing-accept-issue }

-> There is a [known issue](https://github.com/ktorio/ktor/issues/38) in Ktor <= 0.9.1,
-> that when a client does not send an Accept header, the content negotiation assumes that there is no accepting anything.
-> Since 0.9.2-alpha-1, ktor assumes it should accept everything when no Accept header is sent.

 ## How can I test the latest commits on master?
 {: #bleeding-edge }